 MRes in Computer Science FAQ

-Thinking of doing the Masters in Research in Computer Science at Birkbeck College?
+Thinking of doing the Masters in Research in Computer Science at Birkbeck, University of London?
 Some questions answered.

 Is the MRes in Computer Science suitable for me?